 The residential properties

-in Nayland Rd now stand on a site which began life as a Maltings (date
+in Nayland Rd now stand on a site which began life as a Maltings

-with the Maltings in Station Hill.
+connection with the Maltings in Station Hill.

-We know from local information that it must have been in business until
+that it must have been in business until the 1920`s

-draft for the boilers but to vent the smoke away from the village.
+not only to provide draft for the boilers but to vent the smoke away

-It was then the main dying and fabric finishing works for material that
+dying and fabric finishing works for material that was knitted at

-local factory here was known as the `Stour Valley Dyeworks`
+The local factory here was known as the `Stour Valley Dyeworks" |

 For something like 30 years Chambers had a contract with the factory